 No matter how poorly the economy has been for the past 10 years, the car wash industry statistics are good.
 The majority of us rely on our vehicles to run our lives – personal, professional and business-wise.
 In 2009, the US Bureau of Transit Statistics put the numbers at 246 million.
-From a car wash angle, that is a lot of cars that need to be washed on a monthly basis, and even more if on a bi-weekly basis.
+From a car wash angle, that is a lot of cars that someone need to wash on a monthly basis, and even more if on a bi-weekly basis.

 The Car Wash Industry Statistics Today

-According to the International Car Wash Association estimates the car wash and auto detailing industry is valued at about $24 billion; is represented by close to 13,000 businesses, and, its 50 largest players carry just 15 per cent of the market.
+According to the International Car Wash Association estimates the car wash and auto detailing industry is valued at about $24 billion.
+This is represented by close to 13,000 businesses, and, its 50 largest players carry just 15 per cent of the market.
 This translates into nuggets of opportunities for prospective small business owners.

 What Makes Detailing Business a Lucrative Opportunity